 10. If it doesn’t go well try again!

 Here is a great thing to remember when you travel: You are traveling with kids and it most likely will not all go smoothly.
 Our days are filled with bad and frustrating moments.
 The trick is helping everyone get over it and move past it so a bad moment does not change into a bad day.
-I’ve written about this before, click here to check it out.
+I’ve written about this before, click click here to check out our post on bad moments not bad days!

 If this is the first time your family is taking a trip together in a long time it might have more bumps then you were expecting.
 That is ok and is totally normal.
 Work your way through it.
 And learn from it.
 Were you to busy when you were out and about, was one person (a parent or kid) directing all the decisions which was frustrating to everyone else, was it just not the right location for your family (anything that includes being quiet does not work well for us!).